Doctor of Philosophy

 Students are encouraged to select a major advisor that will serve as the major professor of the dissertation.
 Occasionally, a student desires to change major advisor or committee members.
 Some examples when this may occur are when research interests are more closely matched with another faculty member, the student and faculty member mutually agree that another person is more appropriate, or a faculty member is leaving the university.
 This action is to be approved by the department chair, Academic and Student Affairs, and Graduate School.

-The student's course of study will include the following:
+The student's plan of study will include the following:

 The doctoral committee or the department may require prerequisites.
 These courses are not included in the minimum number of hours a student needs to complete the Ph.D. and are expected to be completed early in the course of study.